Air Mail scandal: Preparation and plans

 In 1933 the airlines carried several million pounds of mail on 26 routes covering almost 25000 mi of airways.
 Transported mostly by night, the mail was carried in modern passenger planes equipped with modern flight instruments and radios, using ground-based beam transmitters as navigation aids.
 The airlines had a well-established system of maintenance facilities along their routes.

-Initial plans were made for coverage of 18 mail routes totalling nearly 12000 mi; and 62 flights daily, 38 by night.
+Initial plans were made for the Air Corps to cover 18 mail routes totaling nearly 12000 mi; and 62 flights daily, 38 by night.
 On February 14, five days before the Air Corps was to begin, General Foulois appeared before the House of Representatives Post Office Committee outlining the steps taken by the Air Corps in preparation.
 In his testimony he assured the committee that the Air Corps had selected its most experienced pilots and that it had the requisite experience at flying at night and in bad weather.

 In actuality, of the 262 pilots eventually used, 140 were Reserve junior officers with less than two years flying experience.
 Most were second lieutenants and only one held a rank higher than first lieutenant.
 The Air Corps had made a decision not to draw from its training schools, where most of its experienced pilots were assigned.
 Only 48 of those selected had logged at least 25 hours of flight time in bad weather, only 31 had 50 hours or more of night flying, and only 2 had 50 hours of instrument time.